richchapler/AzureSolutionsDocumentation/docs/wip/AISearch_AmbiguousDataHandling.md

 ```

 You can expect to see the `synonymMaps` reference (as above).
-<br>Sadly, this is as much as you can expect to see as proof in the UI... any additional evidence will need to be pulled via API or .NET.
+<br>Sadly, this is as much as you can expect to see as proof in the UI... any additional evidence needs to be pulled via API or .NET.

 #### AI Search Index Query